ranisalt/node-argon2/README.md

 language in another, and handles the type bindings (e.g. JS Number -> C++ int).

-The interface of both are very similar, notably node-argon2-ffi splits the argon2i and argon2d function set, but the differences stop there.
+The interface of both are very similar, notably node-argon2-ffi splits the argon2i and argon2d function set, but this module also has the argon2id option.
 Also, while node-argon2-ffi suggests you promisify `crypto.randomBytes`, this library has `generateSalt` which is exactly the same.